I don’t know why this month’s always so difficult. Okay winter, but it’s short. It should be easy.

-Every day last week after work and workout, I took a little walk around with the dogs.
+Every day last week after work and workout, I chose a snack out of proteinpromos massive list of ideas high in protein and then took a little walk around with the dogs.
 Sunshine and flowers–add a glass of wine on the walk, dogs trotting along and that’s a perfect end of the work day for me.

 This week, if nothing gets in the way, looks to offer the same.

 Yesterday, no work but workout, then gardening gloves and pruners.